vws-java/Barcode-Lib4J/README.md

 ## Features

 - Draws and prints 1D & 2D barcodes via Java2D (java.awt.Graphics2D)
-- Export to PDF: PDF/X-1a:2001 compliance for CMYK, PDF/X-3:2002  compliance for RGB
+- Export to PDF: PDF/X-1a:2001 compliant for CMYK, PDF/X-3:2002 compliant for RGB
 - Export to EPS: optional TIFF preview, RGB and CMYK
 - Export to SVG: RGB colors only
-- Export to PNG, BMP, JPG: No unwanted effects such as aliasing etc.
+- Export to PNG, BMP, JPG: No unwanted effects such as aliasing, etc.
 - Barcode precision, coordinates are stored with 6 decimal places within all supported vector formats
 - **Adjustment of bar widths to printer resolution (essential for proper barcode quality at <= 600 dpi)**
 - Colored or transparent background